Global Cosmetic Compliance

 • the existence of any reasonable means (taking into account the cost, likelihood and extent of any improvement) to make the consumer goods safer.

 The above are all the contents in the "the general safety requirement".
-The Ordinance doesn’t specify any further requirements for cosmetics as well as the restrictions for cosmetics ingredients.
+The Ordinance doesn’t specify any further requirements for cosmetics.
 In addition, there is no pre-market approval (either notification or license) for cosmetics in Hong Kong.
 The Customs & Excise will check if cosmetics comply with the above mentioned general requirements only at the time of clearing customs or conducting post-market inspections.

 But generally speaking, if the goods can meet overseas or international safety standards (such as the standards of the Mainland, the United States, the European Union, Australia or Japan), they will be considered as meeting the requirement under the Ordinance.